marian-stanciulica/Foodybite/README.md

 # Foodybite

-The idea behind `Foodybite` is to create a simple way to find restaurants near you.
+💡The idea behind it is to create a simple way to find restaurants near you.
 Users can set their preferred radius and number of stars to filter restaurants based on location and rating.
-Additionally, they can see details for each restaurant found and give a review.
+Additionally, they can see details, like opening hours, address, reviews, or photos for each restaurant found and give a review.
 The app offers the capability to search directly for a restaurant and give the opportunity to the user to give a review right away.

 This beautiful design was made available by [Yagnesh P](https://www.behance.net/yagneshpipariya) for free here: [Foodybite Design](https://www.behance.net/gallery/81858385/Foobybite-Free-UI-Kit-for-Adobe-XD).
-You can also find him on dribble: [Yagnesh P](https://dribbble.com/Yagneshp).
+You can also find him on dribbble.com: [Yagnesh P](https://dribbble.com/Yagneshp).
 Thank you, Yagnesh. 🙏

 ## Motivation

+In 2022, I felt that it was the right time to dive deeper in `SwiftUI` since I had seen the potential of the framework and my curiosity drove me to use it in a larger project as I had already been using it for testing its functionalities.

+After finishing the UI, the next challenge I gave to myself was to design the app in the best possible way using all the best practices in order to create a high quality project and sharp my skills.
+At the same time, my interest in TDD and modular design were emerging, that's the reason I used only TDD for all the modules besides UI (used it for snapshot tests afterwards 😀).

+In the process, I was able to significantly improve my TDD skills and acknowledge its value as it helped me understand better what I was trying to achieve before writing the code.
+On the other hand, the architecture seemed to materialize while I was writing the tests and by using TDD I could further improve the initial design.

+You can find below the entire process I've gone through while designing this project, the decisions and trade-offs I've made regarding the architecture, how I structured the testing pyramid, what were some security issues I needed to consider and some really cool metrics about the evolution of the codebase.

+Thank you for reading and enjoy! 🚀

 ## Architecture